Cliff Thorburn: Later years

 Thorburn last qualified for the World Championship in 1994, where he faced Nigel Bond in the first round.
 Thorburn led by 9–2 but eventually lost 9–10.
 At the 1995 Thailand Open, ranked 54th, he defeated three players from the top 16, including second-ranked Steve Davis, to reach the semi-finals.
 It was the first time he had reached this stage of a major event since the 1991 European Open.
 He lost the semi-final 0–5 to Ronnie O'Sullivan.

 Thorburn effectively retired from the professional tournament circuit after the 1995–96 season.
 Ranked 91st, and having not entered for any ranking tournaments in the 1996–97 season, he was quoted as saying that when he realized he would have to take part in tournament qualifying rounds for several weeks, "I just couldn't accept that ...
 When you've played at all of the major venues in front of capacity crowds, it's hard to focus and get motivated playing with just one man and a dog watching."
 He played for Canada in the 1996 World Cup, where his team reached the quarter-finals.

 Thorburn won over one million pounds in prize money during the course of his professional career.
-Playing as an amateur again, he won the pro-am Canadian Amateur Championship in 2001; he had previously won the tournament in 1974, 1975, 1976, and 1977.
+Playing as an amateur again, he won the Canadian Amateur Championship in 2001; he had previously won the tournament in 1974, 1975, 1976, and 1977.
 During the 2006 World Championship, he flew to Sheffield to unveil a life-size painting of the maximum break that he made at the tournament in 1983.
 Painted by the artist Michael Myers, the work is on display at the Macdonald St. Paul's Hotel in Sheffield.
 Thorburn competed on the inaugural Snooker Legends Tour in 2010.

 At the age of 70, Thorburn won the 2018 Seniors Masters at the Crucible Theatre, defeating Jonathan Bagley 2–0 in the final.
 Shortly before turning 74, he announced that the 2022 UK Seniors Championship would be his last competitive event.
 Thorburn played his last competitive match on 5 January 2022 against Kuldesh Johal, losing 0–3.